We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 Daily cases, locations of potential outbreaks and COVID-19 hotspots are being monitored by our COVID-19 Taskforce on a daily basis.
 From time-to-time, the Department of Health releases alerts for particular locations they deem as ‘high-risk’ for COVID-19.

 If there are cases of community transmission, or we consider that the locations of potential clusters may pose a risk to our home, we may enter into a phase of ‘Preventative Lockdown.’
 This means that the home will be closed to non-essential personnel for a set number of days (subject to review) in order to assess the level of risk, and number and locations of cases in the community.
-During this time, there will always be exceptions made for entry on compassionate grounds.
+During this time, there will always be exceptions made for entry on compassionate grounds, subject to any state-based laws.

 What is PPE and do we have sufficient supply?